 “Listen closely to that [inner] voice that shows up in difficult moments,” Neizvestnaya says.
 “What does it tell you?”
 Do you feel defeated at the first sign of a challenge or do you feel invigorated to tackle it?
 Do you beat yourself up when you make a mistake or do you focus on what you’ll do better or differently later?
-If you notice that you tend to react with a fixed attitude, give yourself permission to test out a growth mindset, one that allows you to approach problems with curiosity and optimism, the next time — you just might find a solution, or way through the issue, a little more easily.
+If you notice that you tend to react with a fixed attitude, give yourself permission to test out a growth mindset, one that allows you to approach problems with curiosity and optimism.
+You just might find a solution more easily.

 “Each setback can be our greatest teacher,” Neizvestnaya says, adding that they shouldn’t be used to define our self-worth.
-Instead, they should be received as an invitation to think creatively and “figure it out,” she says.
-For example, if you’re having a hard time filling your workload for next month, stopping there, and telling yourself you’ve failed and that there must be something inherently wrong with you will not improve your situation.
-But, if you see this as a chance to try a new approach or to offer your services to other industries, you’ll learn a new way to do business successfully and refute the fixed belief that self-improvement isn’t an option.
-“From the perspective of a growth mindset, in fact, there is no such thing as failures — they are learning opportunities and experiences,” Neizvestnaya says.
+For example, say you’re having a hard time filling your workload for next month.
+If you see this as a chance to try a new approach or to offer your services to other industries, you’ll learn a new way to do business successfully and refute the fixed belief that self-improvement isn’t an option.
+“From the perspective of a growth mindset, in fact, there is no such thing as failures.
+They are learning opportunities and experiences,” Neizvestnaya says.

 These questions will remind you of the power you have in negotiating and accepting work, plus the fact that you can say “no” to work that will clearly be dissatisfying from the get-go.

-While you focus on adopting a growth mindset, Wingspan can handle the busywork that comes with freelancing — become a member and enjoy a streamlined invoicing process.
+While you focus on adopting a growth mindset, Wingspan can handle the busywork that comes with freelancing.
+Start your free 30-day trial membership and enjoy a streamlined invoicing process.

 You Might Also Like: